michaelbeaumont/talos-unlockr/README.md

 `talos-unlockr` takes either:

 - a 256-bit key
+  - create one using something like `argon2 mysalt -id -r | xxd -r -p - talos.key`
 - a passphrase and runs Argon2 as KDF with node UUIDs salt

 and uses chacha20poly1305 to seal and unseal data for